 DAIZUMORI-YAMA

-Daizumori-yama is located on the borders of Oe Town and Nishikawa Town near the Oisawa Tunnel that is a relatively easy hike even for beginners.
-Along the trail there are beech and Erman’s birch trees, as well as Moriaogaeru frogs, hawk eagles, and serows.
 In spring there is fresh greenery, bamboo shoots, Zenmai (ostrich fern), and other mountain vegetables.
-In autumn there are many families and friends out to take in all the leaves.
-Also, there is the Jintsukyo gorge, the Okuoe Yanagawa Onsen, and Kodera Kosen hot springs.
+In autumn, many families and friends go out to take in all the leaves.
+Also, there is the Jintsukyo gorge, the Okuoe Yanagawa Onsen, and Kodera Kosen hot springs nearby.

 The mountains on the Asahi Renpo also on the 100 Famous Mountains of Yamagata are (from north to south) Shojiga-take, Ito-dake, Tengusumotori-yama, Torihara-yama, Koasahi-dake, Osasahi-dake, and Okitama Ha-yama.